urbit/urbit.org-reloaded/content/blog/infrastructural.md

 ## Products

 Urbit’s interfaces, and the process by which we build them, are resolutely not projections of the world’s current conception of digital design—that of mass digital product design.
 Products are sold, bought, and discarded as they are in their physical sense.
 Digital products are slotted into the [vending machines](https://urcad.es/writing/personal-computer-vending-machine/) we call our phones and are mass produced as candy is produced.
 Candy is *essentially* free, and contemporary digital products are *absolutely* free of cost.
-If you’re reading this, you probably already have a good sense of what free corporate digital products mean for your privacy.
+If you’re reading this, you probably already have a good idea of what free corporate digital products mean for your privacy.

 Urbit is distinctly *not* free (as in freely offered as a service via a corporate entity), and your urbit is distinctly *not* a product.
 As we trace over the interfaces we design with our cursors, we’re not building a product, we’re not selling a product, we’re not painting a product, and we’re certainly not decorating a product.